solarwinds/appoptics-apm-go/README.md

 A AppOptics trace is defined by a context (a globally unique ID and metadata) that is persisted across the different hosts, processes, languages and methods that are used to serve a request.
-Thus to start a new Layer you need either a Trace or another Layer to begin from.
-(The Trace interface is also the root Layer, typically created when a request is first received.)
-Each new Layer is connected to its parent, so you should begin new child Layers from parents in a way that logically matches your application; for more information [see our custom layer documentation](https://docs.appoptics.com/kb/apm_tracing/custom_instrumentation/).
+Thus to start a new Span you need either a Trace or another Span to begin from.
+(The Trace interface is also the root Span, typically created when a request is first received.)
+Each new Span is connected to its parent, so you should begin new child Spans from parents in a way that logically matches your application; for more information [see our custom span documentation](https://docs.appoptics.com/kb/apm_tracing/custom_instrumentation/).

 The [Go blog](https://blog.golang.org/context) recommends propagating request context using the